mattermost/mattermost-test-management/data/test-cases/plugins/nps-plugin/new-nps-plugin/test-3-exclude-team.md

 7. Login as an Sysadmin user.
 8. Navigate to the System Console > Plugins > User surveys settings page.
-9. Exclude Team C and launch a survey
+9. Exclude Only Team C and launch a survey

 Expected:

 - Login into User 1's, User 2's and User 3's account and verify survey is not received.
-- Login into User 3's account and verify survey is received.